jankaszel/hyperwell-thesis/chapters/implementation.md

 [^react-native]: <http://reactnative.dev/>.
 [^dat-automerge-rs]: While the fundamental modules of the Dat technology stack, such as Hypercore and Hyperswarm, as well as Automerge and Hypermerge are implemented in JavaScript, there have been recent efforts in porting some systems to native environments using the Rust programming language: <https://github.com/automerge/automerge-rs>, <https://github.com/datrs>.
 Rust software can interface with JavaScript using the interoperable WebAssembly binary format.
 [^electron]: Electron is a framework for building desktop applications with web technologies: <https://www.electronjs.org/>.
 Electron applications ship their own copy of the Chromium browser as well as the Node.js runtime.
 They are packed as native executables, can be build cross-platform, and have their application logic written in JavaScript.
-[^react]: React is a popular framework for building interactive web applications: <https://www.reactjs.org/>.
-Maintained by Facebook, React leverages functional reactive programming (FRP) principles and uses a virtual DOM for only patching changed parts of the user interface.

 ## Conclusion {#sec:implementation:conclusion}